PhaserEditor2D/PhaserEditor/docs/update.rst

 To upgrade from one version to other these are the steps:

 - Open the Available Software Sites ``Windows > Preferences > Install/Update > Available Software Sites``.
-- Press the Add button to add a new update site, the one with the version you are intersted in:
+- Press the Add button to add a new update site, the one with the version you are interested in:

 .. image:: images/AddUpdateSite1.png
 	:alt: Add update site.

-- Press ok, ensure the new site is checked and press OK to close the preferences dialog.
+- Press **OK**, ensure the new site is checked and press OK to close the preferences dialog.

 .. image:: images/AddUpdateSite2.png
 	:alt: Confirm update sites.